 10 Things Your Competitors Can Teach You About Branding

 Knowledge is power.
-This time-old motto holds true in every aspect of life, but even more so when applied to the world of Branding.
-Especially today, Branding agencies must absolutely capture as much information, data and knowledge as possible before even thinking to push any production towards their clients or markets.
+This time-old motto holds true in every aspect of life.
+Even more so when applied to the world of Branding.
+Especially today, Branding agencies must absolutely capture as much information, data and knowledge as possible.
+All of this before even thinking to push any production towards their clients or markets.

 In that context, one might need to research what are the most efficient ways to capture market intel.
 One surefire way to gather maximized volumes of information is to broaden your scope of interest outside of your own sphere of influence.
 In other words: start looking at what your competitors are doing.
 This will exponentially multiply your market knowledge, compared to a purely self-centered company.

-Competitive monitoring still remains counter-intuitive to most marketers and brand designers, as some of them are quick to sound the trumpets of “why should we look at what X is doing?
-We don´t have the same client base, we have a much more refined tone of voice, our visual identity is nothing like theirs, we are better than them anyway…” We highly recommend you to get past this type of knee-jerk reaction and dare yourself to fully monitor what is being done by other players around you.
+Competitive monitoring still remains counter-intuitive to most marketers and brand designers.
+Some of them are quick to sound the trumpets of “why should we look at what X is doing?
+We don’t have the same client base, we have a much more refined tone of voice, our visual identity is nothing like theirs, we are better than them anyway…” We highly recommend you to get past this type of knee-jerk reaction.
+Dare yourself to fully monitor what is being done by other players around you.

 Here is what YOU have to learn from a complete, honest competitive monitoring, branding wise: